 We expect that the ongoing restructuring of the oil and natural gas industry in Russia will lead to increased competition for new exploration and production licenses, access to capital resources, transportation infrastructure, sales and other aspects of the production and transportation process.
-Recently, the Russian oil industry has experienced significant consolidation, including the privatization sale of Slavneft, a large Russian oil company, to a consortium of shareholders who also control Tyumen Oil Company ("TNK") and Sibneft, Russia's third and fifth largest oil companies, respectively; establishment of a strategic joint venture between BP and TNK on the basis of their respective Russian assets; the sale of Yuganskneftegaz, the most significant subsidiary of YUKOS, to Rosneft; and the acquisition of Sibneft, the fifth largest oil producer in Russia, by the state-owned Gazprom.
+The Russian oil industry has recently experienced significant consolidation, including the privatization sale of Slavneft, a large Russian oil company, to a consortium of shareholders who also control Tyumen Oil Company ("TNK") and Sibneft (renamed to Gazprom Neft after its acquisition by Gazprom in October 2005), at the time, Russia's third and fifth largest oil companies, respectively; establishment of a strategic joint venture between BP and TNK on the basis of their respective Russian assets; the sale of Yuganskneftegaz, the most significant subsidiary of YUKOS, to Rosneft; and the acquisition of Sibneft, at the time, the fifth largest oil producer in Russia, by the state-owned world's largest natural gas producer Gazprom ("Gazprom").
+In December 2005, Russneft, the tenth largest oil producer in Russia, acquired significant production and refinery facilities in Russia.
 These and other companies may have better access to financial and other resources than we do, and this may give them a competitive advantage.
 In addition, our domestic competitors may be strengthened through strategic acquisitions of additional assets, including in Tatarstan.
-Russneft, the tenth largest oil producer in Russia, has recently acquired significant production and refinery facilities in Russia and announced its plans to acquire additional facilities in the near future.
-See "Item 4-Information on the Company-Competition."
+See "Item 4-Information on the Company-Overview of the Russian Oil Industry-Background" and "Item 4-Information on the Company-Competition."